 Puri Rath Yatra also known as ‘Chariot Festival’ is an important festival of Hindus that is dedicated to Lord Jagannath.
 It is an annual event that is celebrated on the ‘Dwitiya’ (2nd day) during the ‘Ashadha Shukla Paksha’ (the waxing phase of moon in the Ashadha month of the Hindu calendar).
 In the Gregorian calendar it is celebrated in the months of June-July.
 Rath Yatra is celebrated with immense enthusiasm and zeal at Puri in the Indian state of Orissa.
 This festival commemorates the yearly visit of Lord Jagannath visit to the famous ‘Gundicha Temple’ while passing through the ‘Mausi Maa Temple’, located near Balagandi Chaka in Puri.
 During Puri Rath Yatra the main deities of the temple, Lord Jagannath, Goddess Subhadra and Lord Balabhadra are taken out in their respective chariots as a part of a huge procession.
 Puri Rath Yatra is the biggest religious festival of Puri that attracts tourists and devotees from India as well as abroad.
 Over one million pilgrims visit Puri every year to witness this grand Chariot Festival.

-Puri Rath Yatra 2018 is on July 14 Saturday
+Puri Rath Yatra 2018 was on July 14 Saturday

 Rituals during Puri Rath Yatra:

 - Puri Rath Yatra festival begins with invoking the deities with special prayers and rituals and is known as ‘Ratha Prathistha’.
 After this the three main deities, Goddess Subhadra, Lord Jagannath and Lord Balabhadra are seated in their respective chariots.
 The brightly decorated chariots are then pulled along the streets of Puri and is known as ‘Badadanda’.